A brief review of evolutionary game dynamics in the reinforcement learning paradigm: Fundamentals

 Other value-based RL variants include SARSA (an on-policy alternative) and deep Q-learning, which uses neural networks to handle large and continuous state spaces.
 Another category of RL is policy-based methods~\cite{Williams1992Simple,NIPS1999_464d828b}, where agents directly learn what actions to take without scoring them.
-Actor-critic algorithms integrate both value-based and policy-based methods, achieving a balance between learning efficiency and stability.
-In short, compared to imitation learning, RL adopts an introspective, experience-driven approach, where players develop strategies through their own interactions with the environment.
+Actor-critic algorithms integrate both value-based and policy-based methods, achieving a balance between learning efficiency and stability. {Moreover, some more advanced reinforcement learning techniques, such as deep RL methods~\cite{vincent2018introduction}, the multi-agent RL~\cite{albrecht2024multi}, and inverse RL~\cite{arora2021survey}, among others~\cite{wang2022modelling}, have shown great potential in handling complex game-theoretic scenarios and also deserve further exploration and attention.}

+{In short, IL and RL represent two distinct learning logics suited to different research contexts.
+IL focuses on leveraging existing experience through observation, corresponding to a ``follow-the-crowd" social heuristic.
+In contrast, RL adopts an introspective, experience-driven approach, allowing agents to develop strategies through their own interactions with the environment—capturing a process of introspective exploration characterized as ``learning from consequences."
+The choice between these two paradigms ultimately depends on the specific research context and the questions under investigation.}